MOZAMBIQUE

 Try and arrive at Inhambane on the exact start date of your course that we’ve provided.
 This is usually a Sunday so you will have a day to settle in before we start training.
 If you can only arrive the day before, don’t fret, we’ll still pick you up!
 You’ll just need to book an extra night with us.

 It’s up to you.
 The cost of flights varies with airline so going on a flight comparison site would be advised if you want the cheapest flight.
-We often use kayak, momondo or cheapflights.
+We often use google flights or cheapflights.
+Booking with the airline direct can give you more security though.

 LAM airline is the only airline that flies to Inhambane.
 You will have to book this flight separate to your other flight so make sure you have enough time to make your connection.
 You can book this online very easily on LAM’s website.
-Flights from Johannesburg tend to go via Maputo and/or Vilanculos.
+Flights from Johannesburg tend to go via Maputo or Vilanculos.
+Please see information on the previous page about possibly avoiding LAM.
+If you’re worried about LAM’s reliability, you can fly with Airlink into Vilanculos and we can help you organise a private transfer from Vilanculos to Inhambane.

-You will travel with our trusted travel partners by private bus from Guinjata Bay to our partners in Balule Private Game Reserve.
+You will travel with our trusted travel partners by private bus from Jangamo to our partners in Balule Private Game Reserve.
 From there, you will then travel by bus with our travel partners to Johannesburg airport.
 These transfers are included in your safari price and have been risk assessed and safety checked to Love The Oceans’ standards.
+It’s a long journey so bring a book!

-We strongly recommend you carry your valuables (all electronics in particular e.g. laptops, phones, cameras and things like sunglasses, contact lenses etc..) in your hand luggage for the whole journey to be safe.
+We strongly recommend you carry your valuables (all electronics in particular e.g. laptops, phones, cameras and things like sunglasses, contact lenses etc.) in your hand luggage for the whole journey to be safe.
 Please bring a backpack as hand luggage as this will come in useful for field work.
+We recommend adding airtags (or android equivalents) to your hold luggage so you can track it, and wrap it if you have any valuables in there.

 VISAS

-SOUTH AFRICA: Many of you will transit through South Africa on the way to Mozambique.
-If this is the case British, American, Australian and some European passport holders are not required to obtain South African visas for visits of up to 90 days.
+SOUTH AFRICA: If you transit through South Africa on the way to Mozambique, British, American, Australian and some European passport holders are not required to obtain South African visas for visits of up to 90 days.
 Please check your individual visa requirements based on the passport you intend to travel with.

 IMPORTANT DOCUMENTATION

-You are required to provide a copy of the following documentation along with the final payment for your program.
+You are required to provide a copy of the following documentation along with the final payment for your expedition.

 – Copy of your Travel Insurance (including Diving coverage/DAN cover)